 - you want the system of record for announced rounds → pitchbook.

-- you're building an agent → prioritize tools with mcp/api access. frontrun ships mcp natively; most incumbents don't.
+- you're building an agent → prioritize tools with mcp/api access. frontrun ships mcp natively; most incumbents don't. see agentic deal flow.

-honestly: serious funds run a pre-round signal layer AND an index. they answer different questions.
+honestly: serious funds run a pre-round signal layer AND an index. they answer different questions. for how sourcing fits next to your crm and research stack, see venture capital software.